theandrew168/sbs-website/content/posts/is-sveltekit-a-poor-choice-for-spas.md

 # Pain Points

 It's sort of hard to explain, but using SvelteKit this way feels like trying to fit a square peg into a round hole.
+Trying to figure out how to utilize basic features while in SPA mode is difficult: **handling errors and implementing client-side auth** are just a few examples.
 It makes me feel like my use case is orthogonal to the project's goals and ambitions: like my needs were going "against the grain" of the framework.
 It wasn't _impossible_ to do the things I needed to do, but it also wasn't the use case that the library was optimized / built for.
 Honestly, maybe I'd have a better time if instead of using SvelteKit, I just used vanilla [Svelte](https://svelte.dev/) with a third-party router.